Moavia-Hassan/job_finder_api/documentation.md

 - Create elegant solutions to technical challenges
 - Design intuitive user interfaces
 - Implement robust error handling and fallback mechanisms

-I look forward to continuing to enhance this application with new features and expanding its capabilities to help more job seekers find the perfect position.

----

-*Note: This application is for educational purposes only and should be used in accordance with the terms of service of any websites it interacts with.*